nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ## Features

 {Give detailed description of each feature}
+### Finding and Filtering Activities

+## Finding Activities by Name: `find`
+Users can request for a sub-list of activities that has names containing a given keyword to be printed.

+Format: `find KEYWORD`

+## Filtering Activities by Tags: `filter`
+Users can request for a sub-list of activities that has specific tags.

+Format: `filter TAGNAME1 TAGNAME2`

+## Further Finding/Filtering: `-s`
+Users can chain `find` and `filter` commands to generate an even smaller sub-list of activities based on his/her needs.
+This is can be particularly useful when the user wants to generate a `graph`.

+This flag applies to `find` and `filter` commands only.

+Format:
+* `filter -s TAGNAME1 TAGNAME2`
+* `find -s keyword`

 ### Adding a to-do: `todo`
 Adds a to-do item to the list of to-dos.